Prepare and bake pizza dough.

-Pizza Cutter or Pizza Wheel or a large sharp knife, cut each pizza into 4 or 6 slices.
+Using a Pizza Cutter or Pizza Wheel or a large sharp knife, cut each pizza into 4 or 6 slices.

-the remaining creme fraiche or sour cream.
+On the center of each slice, dab a little bit of the remaining creme fraiche or sour cream.
 Place 1/2 to 1 teaspoon of caviar on top and sprinkle with some of the chopped chives.